Soviet offensive plans controversy: Criticism and support of books by Suvorov

 Supporters of the theory also refer to various facts, such as the publication of Georgy Zhukov's proposal of 15 May 1941, which called for a Soviet strike against Germany, to support their position.
 That document suggested a secret mobilisation and deployment of Red Army troops next to the western border under the cover of training.
 However, Robin Edmonds argued that the Red Army's planning staff would not have been doing its job well if it had not considered the possibility of a preemptive strike against the Wehrmacht, and Teddy J. Uldricks pointed out that no documentary evidence shows that Zhukov's proposal was ever accepted by Stalin.

 Another piece of evidence is Stalin's speech of 5 May 1941 to graduating military cadets.
-He proclaimed: "A good defense signifies the need to attack.
-Attack is the best form of defense....
+He proclaimed: "A good defence signifies the need to attack.
+Attack is the best form of defence....
 We must now conduct a peaceful, defensive policy with attack.
-Yes, defense with attack.
+Yes, defence with attack.
 We must now re-teach our army and commanders.
-Educate them in the spirit of attack".
+Educate them in the spirit of attack."
 However, according to Michael Jabara Carley, that speech could be equally interpreted as a deliberate attempt to discourage the Germans from launching an invasion.

 Colonel Dr. Pavel N. Bobylev was one of the military historians from the Soviet (later Russian) Ministry of Defense who in 1993 published the materials of the January 1941 games on maps.
 More than 60 top Soviet officers for about ten days in January rehearsed the possible scenarios to begin a war against the Axis.
 The materials show that no battles were played out on the Soviet soil.
 The action started only when the Soviets ("Easterners") attacked westward from their border and, in the second game ("South Variant"), even from positions deep inside the enemy's land.

 Other Russian historians, Iu.
 Gor'kov, A.S.
 Orlov, Iu.
-A. Polyakov, and Dmitri Volkogonov, analyzed newly-available evidence to demonstrate that Soviet forces were certainly not ready for the attack.
+A. Polyakov, and Dmitri Volkogonov, analyzed newly available evidence to demonstrate that Soviet forces were certainly not ready for the attack.
+British historian Evan Mawdsley asserted that although Stalin was aware about large-scale German deployments across the Soviet borders, he made a fatal miscalculation due to his ignorance of Hitler's real motives in 1941.
+Stalin thought that the German leadership was undecided and sought to avoid making moves that could potentially escalate into a war with Nazi Germany.
+Although they received several intelligence reports of a forthcoming German invasion, Soviet leaders assumed that Hitler wanted to avoid a two-front war.
+Stalin said to Georgy Zhukov in mid-June 1941: "Germany has a Treaty of Non-Aggression with us.
+Germany is involved up to its ears in the war in the West, and I believe that Hitler will not risk creating a second front for himself by attacking the Soviet Union.
+Hitler is not such a fool as to think that the Soviet Union is Poland, that it is France, that it is England, and even that it is [just] all of them put together."